For course descriptions not found in the UC San Diego General Catalog, 2013–14, please contact the department for more information.

 This course provides a forum for presentation and discussion of the basic issues associated with surviving in a professional (particularly, academic) psychology environment.
 It covers such issues as: 1) how to get a job; 2) how to keep a job; 3) general issues in professional survival.
 The course will include the presence of a number of the psychology faculty in topic specific areas (e.g., journal editors from our faculty; faculty sitting on grant review panels, etc.).
 The issue of ethics will be examined and discussed relative to each topic raised.

 A survey of basic principles and concepts of cognitive psychology.
 This course is intended to serve as the basic introduction for first-year students.
 Basic areas include knowledge, memory, thought, perception, and performance.
-Students that have taken PSYC 218A or PSYC 218B cannot take PSYC 218 for credit.
+Students that have taken Psychology 218A or Psychology 218B cannot take Psychology 218 for credit.
 Prerequisites: graduate standing or consent of instructor.

 An introduction to social psychology.
 Psychology and the law, health psychology, attitudes, emotions, person perception and aggression are some of the topics to be covered.